blib-la/blibla-comfyui-extensions/README.md

 ## Installation

-Two methods are available for installation:
+Three methods are available for installation:

 1. Load via [ComfyUI manager](https://github.com/ltdrdata/ComfyUI-Manager)
 2. Clone the repository directly into the extensions directory.